vmware-archive/container-tracer/docs/container-tracer-api.md

 ```

 #### Create a new trace session
 `POST /v1/trace-session` Create a new trace session.
-It requires a mandatory json file with session
+It requires that a mandatory json file with
-description to be passed as part of this request.
+a session description be passed as part of this request.
 The format of this file is:

 ``` shell
 ...